coussej/pgbroadcaster/README.md

 # pgbroadcast
-Package that listen to PostgresSQL JSON notifications and exposes a websocket handler to broadcast the notification to client.
+Example app that shows how to send postgres JSON notifictions over websockets